Healthdirect Free Australian health advice you can count on.

 Untreated trichomoniasis stays in your system for months or years.
 You are also at a higher risk of getting HIV if you have trichomoniasis.

-If you are pregnant, trichomoniasis can cause you to go into labour early or your baby to be born with a low birth weight.
+If you are pregnant, trichomoniasis can increase your chance of labour early or your baby being born with a low birth weight.

 Resources and support